 About this spring salad

 The elements of this salad give you everything you’d want in a salad.
 There are so many different flavors and textures in it that all play off each other perfectly.
-After I developed and shot this recipe, I could not stop eating it!

 The trickiest part of this salad may be segmenting the grapefruit, if you’ve never done it before.
 If you’re new to this way of cutting citrus fruit, this video will be very helpful!
 Once you have that skill mastered, try making this citrus salad with mint, honey, and lime.